 The script creates the directory /nfs-home/

-only on the
+only on the ;

-on the
+on the s

-the user will see their home directory through NFS
+the user will see their home directory through NFS.

 In contrast, the folder /sci-data/